The DAISY Award for Extraordinary Nurses

 What is The DAISY Award?

 The DAISY Award is a program that rewards and celebrates the extraordinary clinical skill and compassionate care given by nurses everyday.
 Aiken Regional is proud to be a DAISY Award Hospital Partner, recognizing one of our nurses with this special honor each quarter.
-Nominations will need to be received by the following dates to be considered:

 The Aiken Regional Honoree will be presented with The DAISY Award the last week of the respective month.
 To find out more about the program, including the growing list of Hospital Partners, visit The DAISY Foundation.
 Nominations are reviewed on a quarterly basis.

 About the DAISY Foundation